Key takeaways

 Fully embrace digitalization

-Today’s healthcare has gone digital.
-EMR and EHR (electronic medical and health records), HMS (hospital management systems), and the adoption of universal data exchange standards like FHIR help the industry move forward.
-The biotechnology segment needs to be tightly integrated with this system.
-To do that, a biotech company should have a completely digital pipeline, from R&D to production, distribution, and marketing.
+EMR and EHR (electronic medical and health records), HMS (hospital management systems), and adopting data exchange standards like FHIR move the industry forward.
+To integrate such systems in the biotechnology segment, a biotech company should have a completely digital pipeline, from R&D to production, distribution, and marketing.

 Automate standard tasks

-Automation is one of the major boons of implementing software solutions.
-The path of creating pharmaceutical products is beset with repetitive actions that consume resources and affect efficiency.
-An experienced software partner will help you identify those bottlenecks and offer the right automation techniques to increase productivity.
+Creating pharmaceutical products is beset with repetitive actions that consume resources and affect efficiency.
+An experienced software partner will help you identify those bottlenecks and offer automation techniques to increase productivity.

 Leverage the power of AI and ML

-Biotechnology is a data-driven domain.
-Given the copious amounts of data biotech research and clinical trials produce, companies deserve to have the latest available tools at their disposal.
+Given the copious amounts of data biotech research and clinical trials produce, companies deserve to have the latest tools available.
 Using AI (artificial intelligence) and ML (machine learning), biotech businesses can facilitate the collection and analysis of data.
-Projects specializing in bioimaging, DNA sequencing, or protein synthesis will find such technology especially useful.
+Projects specializing in bioimaging, DNA sequencing, or protein synthesis will find such technology instrumental.

 Optimize business processes

-Business efficiency is the backbone of successful innovation.
-Modern software can help you streamline financial operations, take care of your document flow, and enhance material and quality control.
+Modern software can help you streamline financial operations, manage document flow, and enhance material and quality control.
 With cloud-based storage and computing capabilities, you’ll be prepared to handle any challenges and scale your business as needed.

 Ensure compliance

-Another crucial aspect of every healthcare-related business, regulatory compliance doesn’t have to be a headache.
 With an experienced software partner, you can focus on achieving your business goals without being distracted by compliance issues.
-For instance, your software may track and document the process of creating your product in accordance with applicable FDA and HHS standards.
+For instance, your software may track and document the product creation process following applicable FDA and HHS standards.

 Protect proprietary and client data

-Data like the findings of your research or the formulas of your products must be protected at all times, along with any personal information collected during trials and sales.
+Medical research data must be protected at all times, along with any personal information collected during trials and sales.
 Biotech software that’s been properly designed should guarantee protection from any data loss or leaks.

 Main types of biotechnology software

 Depending on the model of business and the area of biotechnology, companies may have very different needs in terms of software.
-We can’t cover every possible option, so we’ll only look at the most typical kinds of biotech solutions.
+Let’s look at the most typical kinds of biotech solutions.

-Is research the main focus of your biotechnology business?
-Do you manufacture biotech products and need to set up efficient workflows?
-Then you’ll certainly benefit from adopting a laboratory information management system, or LIMS.
-This type of software is designed to help you dynamically manage your lab, from samples and tools to people and processes.
+If you manufacture biotech products and need to set up efficient workflows while keeping the operational focus on research, then you’ll benefit from adopting a LIMS.
+A laboratory information system is designed to help you dynamically manage your lab, from samples and tools to people and processes.

-Here’s what a typical modern LIMS system, created by skilled biotech software developers, can help you do:
+Here’s what a LIMS system, created by skilled biotech software developers, can help you do:

 Biotech ERP systems